 Life after the Lacuna by Barbara Kingsolver

-The Lacuna by Barbara Kingsolver is more than a vocabulary lesson (no, I'm not going to tell you, if you wanna know, you'll have to look it up).
+The Lacuna by Barbara Kingsolver is more than a vocabulary lesson (I'm not going to tell you, if you wanna know, you'll have to look it up).
 It is a work of historical fiction in which I learned more about ancient Mexican civilizations, the Bolshevik Revolution in Russia and the McCarthy era in the United States than I did in thirteen years of compulsory public eduction.
 I'm not knockin' school.
 I'm just sayin', either they didn't teach it or I wasn't paying attention.

 Ms. Kingsolver got my attention and held it for near on seven hundred pages.
 As I began to read the Lacuna, I fell deeper under its spell with every page.
 Let me stop, though, because this isn't a review of the Lacuna.
 It is my (hopefully coherent) ramblings about how I decide which books to read and whether I end up liking them or not.